m7kvqbe1/home/content/posts/automated-ticket-alerts.md

 2. **SMS Notification**: When tickets are found, sends an SMS to the specified phone numbers using the Textbelt API.
 3. **Graceful Shutdown**: Listens for system signals to gracefully handle termination.

-## Code Overview
+## Implementation

-Here's the core logic implemented step-by-step:
+Here's a step-by-step breakdown of the implementation:

 ### Environment Setup